- Seaton Supply List SY 22-23

 Uniform Policy

-All Seaton students are expected to come to school daily wearing a uniform.
-Prekindergarten to fifth-grade students should come to school dressed in navy blue bottoms and a white top.
+All Seaton schoolgirls are expected to come to school daily wearing a uniform.
+Prekindergarten to fifth-grade students should come to school dressed in navy blue bottoms and a white top or Seaton t-shirt.
 Students are expected to wear clothing and footwear appropriate for the weather and for physical education.

 Attendance